evesrzz/evesrzz/README.md

 👩‍💻 I am 24 years old and have almost 3 years of experience in Customer Service and Collections.
 These jobs helped me improve my communication, typing, and problem-solving skills.

-🚀 I want to work in a company where I can learn and grow every day.

 🛠️ My technical skills include Excel, QGIS, and Python (Pandas, NumPy, Matplotlib, and Seaborn).

 ## 👨🏻‍💻 About me!